The Middle Pillar. The Middle Path. The Neutral and the Observer.

 When we are able to see through the divide and conquer strategy, we can stand more firmly on the middle pillar.
 Why is this important?

 Every time we are triggered and we react, we’re giving up some of our sovereignty and we leak energy.
-When we concretize an idea and defend it, we become more isolated in our echo chamber.
+When we concretize an idea, we tend to defend it, defending our ego and identity.
+It’s easy to then become more isolated in our echo chamber.
 We strengthen those circuitry in our brain and deepen our cognitive dissonance.
 As founder/creator of BioGeometry Dr Karim has said, every judgment cracks the steps to evolution.

 So how do we navigate the rest of 2020 and beyond?

 We stand on the middle pillar and we observe.
 We observe what transpires from the other two pillars, from a detached point of view, removed from the drama.
 This way, we can choose how and what we want to participate in.
-From the middle pillar, we can see the drama and the division and we vote for beyond polarization, dehumanization, and blind faith.
+From the middle pillar, we can see the drama and the division.
+With our energy, words, and deeds, we can vote for a world beyond polarization, dehumanization, and blind faith.
 We stop jumping down into rabbit holes every time there is a trigger, and an event.
 This means we stop playing the games they want us to play, and we start believing in freedom and the powerful beings we are.

 Here are two videos about consciousness that may be of interest.